chivondo/aws-bootcamp-cruddur-2023/journal/week4.md

 ### Create Schema for PostGres

+Is good idea to obscure your uuid so competitors cannot guess how many users you have.

+Created a folder called "DB" with a file called schema.sql and added the following:
+`CREATE EXTENSION IF NOT EXISTS "uuid-ossp";`

+Created variables `export CONNECTION_URL="postgresql://postgres:pssword@localhost:5433/cruddur"`

+`PROD_CONNECTION_URL="postgresql://root:randompassword@cruddur-db-instance.cmwiefs6f5yu.us-east-1.rds.amazonaws.com:5432/cruddur"`

 ### Watched Ashish's Week 4 security Considerations

 ### Bash Scripting for common database actions

+Created a folder "bin" to create bash scripts for actions

+Added a total of 7 bash scripts for database actions
+- db-connect
+- db-create
+- db-drop
+- db-schema-load
+- db-seed
+- db-sessions
+- db-setup

+Everytime you create a file you need to change permisions with the command chmod `chmod u+x bin/db-connect`

 ### Install Postgres driver in backend application